How to get PR in Germany? Sharing personal experience

 I waited for around 4 weeks and out of curiosity, I sent them a follow-up email asking about the status and if they could give me an appointment to appear for the PR interview.

-They replied the same day saying that I will have to wait for my turn and they don’t know by when that will happen.
+They replied the same day saying that I would have to wait for my turn and they didn’t know by when that would happen.

-The very next day, I received another email from them saying that I have an appointment with them in 2 days and I should appear in person with some additional documents.
+The very next day, I received another email from them saying that I had an appointment with them in 2 days and I should appear in person with some additional documents.

 Below are the additional documents that they asked me to bring for the PR appointment

-I replied to that email confirming that I will be available on the specified date and time with the requested documents and the fee.
+I replied to that email confirming that I would be available on the specified date and time with the requested documents and the fee.

 PR application interview in Berlin